yegor256/blog/static/papers.md

 layout: static
 title: "Papers"
 description: |
-  Here is a full list of all my academic papers, including conference proceedings, journals, etc.
+  Here is a full list of all my writings that are not here on the blog, including conference proceedings, journal articles, patents, etc.
 permalink: papers.html
 keywords:
   - publications